9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ## Encoding an EAN-13 barcode

-Even though our goal is to *decode* a barcode, it\'s useful to have an encoder for reference.
+Even though our goal is to *decode* a barcode, it's useful to have an encoder for reference.
 This will allow us to, for example, ensure that our code is correct by checking that the output of `decode . encode` the same as its input.